nateglewwe/vercel-test-repo/README.md

 ## Notes from Nathaniel:
-- Used npm install aws-sdk for S3 photo storage
+- Used npm install @aws-sdk/client-s3 for S3 photo storage
 - Used npm install express-fileupload in order to upload files with AWS S3
 - Used npm install browser-image-resizer